ChromiumOS-Guy/fluffychat-port/README.md

 ## Known Issues:
 * OSK takes a bit of time to load due to plugin initalizing last. (not fixable)
 * No hardware acceleration (fix coming with mir2.x subsurface support)
-* will crash if opened from OpenStoe. (fix coming with mir2.x subsurface support)
+* Will crash if opened from OpenStore. (fix coming with mir2.x subsurface support)
 * Seperate Clipboard (copy/paste) then rest of system (fix coming with mir2.x subsurface support)
 * Opens on a weird XWayland transparent window you need to manually switch to the correct window.
-* flutter adaptive ui is not adaptive and doesn't recognize its in portrait.
+* Flutter adaptive ui is not adaptive and doesn't recognize its in portrait.
-* you cannot delete thorugh OSK for some reason (every other button works)
+* You cannot delete thorugh OSK for some reason (every other button works)

 * #### LANDSCAPE Issues:
     * Inputs on the right side of the screen do not work in landscape mode (fix coming when [this](https://gitlab.com/ubports/development/core/lomiri/-/merge_requests/207) is merged)